|Who Goes with OU|

 Do I need extra insurance?

 Although actual incidents seldom occur, occasionally a camera or other valuable item is damaged or lost, commonly off-river.
 Due to the lead time necessary for OU to book a trip, cancellation of your reservation could be costly.
-An accident/sickness, trip-cancellation and personal property insurance policy application through The Travelers Insurance Co. is provided with your information packet.
+Accident/sickness, trip-cancellation and personal property insurance information through Travel Insurance Services can be obtained online at www.travelinsure.com.

 2012© Outdoors Unlimited Grand Canyon Rafting Trips